ssblur/redderstone/documentation/README.md

 signals.
 Given an alternating signal, it will invert its phase.
 It is often recombined with the original signal in order to convert an alternating signal back into a (dirty) direct signal.

 You can learn more about it [here](blocks/inverter.md)

+### Furnace Heater

+The Furnace Heater accepts high Redstone signals and heats Furnaces, Smokers, and Blast Furnaces.

+You can learn more about it [here](blocks/furnace_heater.md)

 ## Items